VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-3/README.md

 Megadose@protonmail.com was created on January 14, 2021.
 ```

-To verify this, I used proton's PGP public API to get the public key of the email using
+To verify this, I used proton's PGP key's public API to get the public key of the email using
 ```text
 curl -s "https://mail-api.proton.me/pks/lookup?op=get&search=megadose@protonmail.com" -o holehe.asc
 ```